-Replace Blown Fuse Wire and Retrofit 1970s Bakelite Fuse Box with Modern MCBs
+How To Replace Blown Wylex Standard rewirable fuse and Retrofit 1970s Bakelite Fuse Board with Modern MCBs

 Here’s the safest way to check each fuse: